elastic/ecs/rfcs/text/0000-definition-of-ecs-compliance.md

 ### Arrays in ECS

-Any field can contain zero or more values of the same type, and there is has no dedicated [array type](https://www.elastic.co/guide/en/elasticsearch/reference/current/array.html) in Elasticsearch.
+Any field can contain zero or more values of the same type.
+There is no dedicated [array type](https://www.elastic.co/guide/en/elasticsearch/reference/current/array.html) in Elasticsearch.
 Why distinguish array vs. non-array fields in ECS?

-While Elasticsearch is permissive in handling arrays vs. non-array, other software languages and configurations need support for an array construct.
-For data producers or consumers, it's best to define which fields are expected to support arrays in ECS.
+While Elasticsearch is permissive, other software languages and configurations support array constructs.
+Components adopting ECS are able to expect what fields do and don't use arrays.

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.